Record heat and flooding: What to expect for Labor Day weekend weather across the US - KESQ

 The southeastern coastline of the Atlantic Ocean isn’t much better.
 From Miami to Jacksonville in Florida and up through Savannah and Charleston, South Carolina, the chance of rain is also forecast for all three days of the holiday weekend.

-Even inland cities such as Atlanta, Memphis, and Little Rock, Arkansas, have high chance of rain all three days this weekend.
+Even inland cities such as Atlanta, Memphis, and Little Rock, Arkansas, have high chances of rain all three days this weekend.

 The US Drought Monitor rainfall records show that in just the past two weeks many locations in the southern region ranked among the top 10 wettest for this time of year.
 This is impressive given that some of those records go back over 100 years.